ddvk/remarkable-hacks/patches/2113/readme.md

+### patch_04
+zen mode
+- swap left/right in zen mode for left-handers
+- long press (left or right): undo
+- append the patch version to the official one

 ### patch_03
 - add additional keyboards (german, cyrillic) and button to toggle the keyboards
 - reading mode ( press home+right button, right+left to exit)